 The UK courts have previously analyzed the interpretation of non-material damages in data-related class actions.
 The existing decisions that arose under pre-GDPR UK data protection regimes will remain relevant to future claims under the GDPR.
 In particular, in Vidal-Hall v Google [2015] EWCA Civ 311 the Court of Appeal held that claimants affected by sufficiently serious data breaches may recover damages for distress and anxiety even in the absence of their having sustained any financial loss.
 As such this decision foreshadowed the principle of damages now set out in the DPA 2018.
 Meanwhile, in Lloyd v Google [2019] EWCA Civ 1599 the Court of Appeal held that where the breach in question is sufficiently serious, claimants may recover damages for loss of control over their data without proving financial loss or distress.
-However, this decision may still be appealed to the Supreme Court which would then decide this position definitively.
+The Supreme Court 's ruling on this case (expected in the first half of 2021) should provide further clarity on these matters.